Call The Office

 A lip-tie occurs when the upper lip is attached to the upper gum.

-Challenges that can happen in children and infants with moderate to severe lip-ties include:
+Challenges that can happen with moderate to severe lip-ties include:

 - A large gap called a diastema can form